alexconerly/Cryptocurrencies/README.md

 ![](images_for_readme/starting_dataframe_image.png)

 In order to prepare the data to create clusters from unsupervised learning models, a significant amount of preprocessing was necessary.
-This involved filtering to only include currencies still being traded on the market, removing rows of missing values, and splitting the data into two dataframes.
+This involved filtering the dataset to only include currencies still being traded on the market, removing rows of missing values, and splitting the data into two dataframes.
 The first dataframe was only for coin names and the other dataframe contained the columns "algorithm", "ProofType", "TotalCoinsMined", and "TotalCoinSupply" as this second dataframe would be used for clustering.

 ![](images_for_readme/split_df1.png)

 ![](images_for_readme/split_df2.png)

-Since the unsupervised learning models required all data input to be numerical, the pandas "get_dummmies" method was employed on the categorical columns to create numerical columns for each unique value.
+Since the unsupervised learning models required all data input to be numerical, the pandas "get_dummmies" method was employed on the categorical "prooftype" columns to create numerical columns for each unique value.
 Finally, the dataframe was scaled using the StandardScaler method from scikit-learn's library.

 ---------
 ## Principal Component Analysis